Wilson-Utibe/PIZZA-SALES-DATA-ANALYSIS/README.md

 ###  Data Cleaning/Preparation

 In the inital preparation we performed the following tasks:
- 1.Data loading and inspection.
+1. Data loading and inspection.
- 2.Handling missing values.
+2. Handling missing values.
- 3.Data cleaning and formatting.
+3. Data cleaning and formatting.

 ### Exploratory Data Analysis